EU watchdog unveils caps for bank bonuses

 - actual or relative pay

-If employees come within the net only because of how much they are paid, banks can exclude them if they can show that he or she has no material impact on how much risk the lender takes on.
-There will be no escape for those earning more than 500,000 euros or for major risk-takers.
+If employees come within the net only because of how much they are paid, banks can exclude them if they can show the staffer has no material impact on how much risk the lender takes on.

 The EBA will hold a public hearing in London on July 4.